segersniels/slackdo/README.md

 ## Usage

-TODO: Write usage instructions here
+First thing you should do is configure your incoming webhook by doing `slackdo webhook`.

+After that you're all set to go.
+Add a new TODO item by typing `slackdo task` or add a reminder with `slackdo reminder`.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Slackdo is still under development and might still be buggy.
+Feel free to add support to the project.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/slackdo.
+Bug reports and pull requests are welcome on GitHub at https://github.com/segersniels/slackdo.

 ## License